-- Read substantive and procedural case law with an understanding of how they impact law enforcement, juvenile justice and the correctional systems. - Develop computer skills in the areas of Internet investigation, research and electronic messaging. - Have familiarity with the inner workings of agencies on the local, state and federal levels that compromise our nation's criminal justice systems. - Have an understanding of basic law enforcement investigative techniques, crime scene preservation and analysis. - Have an understanding of the principles of homeland security, international threats, and terrorism. - Have an understanding of the expanded security needs and principles of security in the 21st century. - Understand the rights of the accused from arrest to post conviction appeals and how law enforcement, court and correctional personnel function to balance individual rights and the need to protect society, convict the guilty and humanely punish as well as rehabilitate the offender.
+- Read substantive and procedural case law with an understanding of how they impact law enforcement, juvenile justice and the correctional systems. - Develop computer skills in the areas of Internet investigation, research and electronic messaging. - Have familiarity with the inner workings of agencies on the local, state and federal levels that compromise our nation's criminal justice systems. - Have an understanding of basic law enforcement investigative techniques, crime scene preservation and analysis. - Have an understanding of the principles of homeland security, international threats, and terrorism. - Have an understanding of due process and how the court system is desinged to operate in relation to the United States Constitution and its ammendments as it relates to the criminal justice system. - Understand the rights of the accused from arrest to post conviction appeals and how law enforcement, court and correctional personnel function to balance individual rights and the need to protect society, convict the guilty and humanely punish as well as rehabilitate the offender.